People on the ferry in Amsterdam (© Rinke Dohmen/Unsplash)

-Worldwide, countries have dealt with the COVID-19 pandemic differently.
+UPDATE 10/11/2021: Worldwide, countries have dealt with the COVID-19 pandemic differently.
 What political and social discussions have there been regarding the role of technology, science and innovation?
 What can we learn from these discussions?
-In the beginning of November, the Rathenau Instituut and its international colleagues, all part of the European Parliamentary Technology Assessment (EPTA) network, will present a report that addresses these questions.
+On 9 November, the Rathenau Instituut and its international colleagues, all part of the European Parliamentary Technology Assessment (EPTA) network, have presented a report that addresses these questions.
 This year, the Rathenau Instituut is the chair of the EPTA network and the initiator of the EPTA report.
 In this article, we preview this unique publication.

 - The report is centred on the question what politicians, policy-makers and citizens can learn from the deployment of technology, science and innovation in different countries whilst dealing with the COVID-19 crisis.

 - The report will be presented at a conference, at which the international authors will discuss their findings with Members of Parliament and policy-makers.